jquant/jai-sdk/README.md

 # Get Started
-If you already have an Auth Key, the you can use the sdk:
+If you already have an Auth Key, then you can use the sdk:
 ```python
 from jai import Jai
 j = Jai(AUTH_KEY)